 Simula@BI is a new collaboration between Simula and BI that focuses on applied and fundamental research in within statistics, machine learning and artificial intelligence, with focus on applications in the intersection between business and data science.
 Simula@BI educates Masters students, and is hosted by BI (Norwegian Business School).

 University of Oslo (UiO)

-UiO is the partner with which Simula has the closest and longest-standing relation.
+UiO is the partner with which Simula has the longest-standing relation.
 Simula’s researchers regularly teach at the Department of Informatics (IFI) and the Department of Biosciences (IBV) and deliver a number of full courses that give study credits at UiO.
-Several Simula employees have adjunct positions at UiO, and the majority of Simula’s PhD candidates receive their doctoral degree from UiO.
-Together with the University of California, San Diego, UiO and Simula also collaborate on the SUURPh program.
+Several Simula employees have adjunct positions at UiO, and the majority of Simula’s PhD graduates have received their doctoral degree from UiO.
+Together with the UC San Diego, UiO and Simula also collaborate on the SUURPh program.

 Norwegian Artificial Intelligence Research Consortium (NORA)

 Simula is one of the founding partners of NORA, which aims to strengthen Norwegian research, education and innovation within artificial intelligence, machine learning and robotics, as well as other relevant research that supports the development of artificial intelligence applications.

 In addition to the institutional partnerships listed above, Simula researchers collaborate with researchers from other Norwegian and international universities through research projects and the joint supervision of student.